 Oven temperature is crucial.
-Potato dauphinois requires slow cooking on a low temperature.
+Potato dauphinois requires slow cooking on a medium temperature.
 If the heat is too high, the cream will split, resulting in a horrible, disappointing mess.
-Somewhere around 150C is perfect.
+Somewhere around 200C (180C Fan) is perfect.

 The gratin might take closer to 90 minutes to cook through properly, but it will be worth it!
 You really need to keep a close eye on it after 60 minutes though.
 If it looks like it’s getting a little too brown, cover with tin foil or a piece of baking parchment.

 I wouldn’t recommend swapping single cream for double here – you really need the high fat content of double (heavy) cream.
 Single cream is also much more likely to curdle in the oven.